Last Updated on 5 June 2026

 Carved into the cliffs of Luxor’s West Bank lies the Valley of the Kings, the ancient necropolis where Egypt’s most powerful pharaohs were laid to rest.
 From 1550–1070 BCE, more than 60 royal tombs were cut deep into the rock, their walls covered in vivid hieroglyphs and celestial maps designed to guide each ruler safely into the afterlife.

 Of all the incredible ancient sites in Luxor, Valley of the Kings is my personal favourite.
 Where temples are about scale and spectacle, ancient Egyptian tombs are about finer detail— the colours are still unbelievably vivid and the artwork feels almost alive, like descending into a portal that’s preserved 3,500 years of history.
-The first time I visited, it genuinely brought me to tears, and I’ve now watched many guests on our Egypt group trips have the same visceral reaction to this magical place.

-At any given time, around 10–12 tombs are open to the public, rotating to limit humidity and preserve the interiors from the stress of tourism.
+At any given time, around 10–12 tombs are open to the public, occasionally rotating to limit humidity and preserve the interiors from the stress of tourism.
 A standard ticket includes entry to 3 tombs, while a handful of the most spectacular require an additional fee (more on this below).

 Best tombs in the Valley of the Kings